jonro2955/job-tracker-client/tasks.md

-Create a landing page: Its only job is to present a "Job Tracker" logo, a short description of the app, a message urging the visitor to log in, and a login button.
-Once user logs in, user will come to "My Jobs" page (=search page) where all of their jobs are listed.

 Build the app view/edit page

-Add salary entry field?

 Add post-application edit options for marking an app as interviewd, rejected, etc to make it marked as such in list search view